 As the workplace safety investigation was recently completed, further legal action may stem from the findings.

-For Advice on Commercial Litigation, Insurance, and Regulatory Matters, Contact Milosevic Fiske LLP in Toronto
+For Advice on Commercial Litigation, Insurance, and Regulatory Matters, Contact Milosevic & Associates in Toronto

-Milosevic Fiske LLP provides unparalleled representation in complex corporate commercial litigation matters.
+Milosevic & Associates provides unparalleled representation in complex corporate commercial litigation matters.
 We also offer knowledgeable advice on insurance issues and represent defendants facing regulatory charges, including Occupational Health and Safety matters.
 Our experienced Toronto litigation lawyers provide creative, cost-effective legal solutions in the most complicated legal disputes.
 Call us at 416-916-1387 or contact us online to learn more about how we can help.